1967 Chevelle Interiors

 The Malibu, Concurs, and SS396 shared the same door panel design.
 Eight raised horizontal ribs broken up by 4 bright medallions on a flat surface.

 Want more in-depth information on 1966/1967 Chevelles?
-Take a test drive of my 1966/1967 Chevelle Reference CD.
+Try my 1966/1967 Chevelle Reference CD.